Borg-Warner 35 transmission

+The Borg-Warner 35 (or BW-35) is an automatic transmission produced by the BorgWarner company, with variants including the 36 and 37.
+These transmissions have an aluminum housing, three forward-drive ratios, and one reverse-drive ratio.

+Early models have two drive positions; the quadrant is labelled P–R-N-D2-D1-L for Park, Reverse, Neutral, D2, D1, and Lock.
+These models start off in second gear when in the D2 position.
+When placed in the D1 position the transmission starts in first gear and shifts up through second to third.
+In "Lock" the transmission can be locked to prevent upward gear changes for maximum engine braking in first gear and moderate engine braking in second.
+Selecting L while stopped, or before the transmission has upshifted into second gear, keeps the transmission in first gear.
+Selecting L from D2 or D1 while in 2nd gear will lock the transmission in second gear; selecting L from D2 or D1 when cruising below 55 mph will cause an immediate 3-2 downshift and lock in 2nd gear; the transmission will automatically shift into first gear when the car speed drops below 5 mph.

+Some vehicles had the same system without the D1 and D2, instead just having D, and only 5 stations on the quadrant.

-Starting in 1965 the M-3x was made with the now common P-R-N-D-2-1 shift arrangement (Park, Reverse, Neutral, Drive, Second gear, First gear).
+Starting in 1965, the quadrant was standardized to P–R-N-D-2-1, for Park, Reverse, Neutral, Drive, Second, First.
 AMC called this "Shift-Command" to differentiate it from the D2/D1 models, since either could be ordered in an AMC/Rambler automobile from 1965 to 1967.

-The M-36 was introduced in 1965.
-It is essentially the same as the M-35 except that it has provisions for an external transmission oil cooler.
-The M-35 was air cooled by the torque converter with a fan on it.
-The M-35 case has provisions to be drilled for an external cooler, but no U.S. models used an external cooler and do not have the internal provisions to mount one.
-There may be European models that were equipped with external coolers.
-An external oil cooler made it suitable for heavier vehicles and/or towing heavier loads.
-AMC used the M-36 behind the 232 six in their Ambassador starting in 1965.
+The BW-36 was introduced in 1965.
+It is essentially the same as the 35 except that it has provisions for an external transmission oil cooler.
+The 35 was air cooled by a fan on the torque converter; the 35 case has provisions to be drilled for an external cooler, but no U.S. models used an external cooler and do not have the internal provisions to mount one.
+Volvo used an external cooler integrated into the engine radiator on models including the 1800E and 1800ES.
+An external oil cooler made the 36 suitable for heavier vehicles and towing heavier loads.
+AMC used the BW-36 behind the 232 six in their Ambassador starting in 1965.

-The M-37 is first mentioned in the 1967 AMC Technical Service Manual (TSM).
+The BW-37 is first mentioned in the 1967 AMC Technical Service Manual (TSM).
 It was used behind the 232 in larger vehicles.
-It has a higher torque rating than the M-35 and M-36.
-By 1967 the M-36 was relegated to the 199 six, the 232 received the stronger M-37 in all AMC vehicles.
+It has a higher torque rating than the 35 and the 36.